jacksmithxyz/personal-website/content/blog/delta-time-made-simple.md

 This means that there is a new frame every 1 (second) / 60 (frames) = 0.01667 seconds.

-A user presses a key -> character goes 10 pixels up. one frame passes (0.01667 seconds), and the user is still pressing the key, so the character goes up.
+A user presses a key -> character goes 10 pixels up.
+One frame passes (0.01667 seconds), and the user is still pressing the key, so the character goes up.

 This repeats until it hits the top of the screen - aka after 10 * 0.01667 = 0.1667 seconds.